gridling/getting-and-cleaning-data/README.md

 2. Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
 Change the column-extracted data set into a tbl object "data".
 3. Step 3: Uses descriptive activity names to name the activities in the data set. "data2" is the activity-renamed tbl object.
 4. Step 4: Rename the variables as descriptive variable names.
-5. Step 5: create a tidy data set "tidy" which summarize the mean of each variable for each activity and each subject.
+5. Step 5: Create a tidy data set "tidy" which summarize the mean of each variable for each activity and each subject.
 In the end, output the tidy data set as a txt file "tidy.txt".